aleshaleksey/fansys23/skills.md

     - Identify supernatural effect: [12 + MP dice used to create it]
     - Identify spell being cast [12 + MP dice used to create it]
     - Identify magical constructs or summoned creature: [4 + Total dice].
-      - Special: for every 4 points over the identification threshold, the character gains an extra piece of information about the creature.
-    - *Special*: A character using "counterspell" to counter a spell, that successfully identifies an effect with arcana does not need to make a [Sup] roll, but instead can assign [MP + 2] to succesfully counter the effect.
+  - If the item is a single use item and the roll fails by 5 or more, the item is destroyed in the process.an assign [MP + 2] to successfully counter the effect.
-  - Dungeoneering: A colleciton of esteric fields dealing with dangerous places such as labyrinths, monster lairs and disaster zones.
+  - Dungeoneering: A collection of esoteric fields dealing with dangerous places such as labyrinths, monster lairs and disaster zones.
 It includes knowledge of things like creatures dwell in such places, typical hazards and resources, likely locations of trap/treasure zones and core zones, and general dungeon trivia.
 Thresholds are as follows:
     - Identify monstrous creature or construct: [4 + Total dice]
       - Special: for every 4 points over the identification threshold, the character gains an extra piece of information about the creature.
     - Identify hazard: [terrain + weather] or [threshold of creation].
-    - Identify material/dwoemer in such a zone: See "Appraise".
+    - Identify material/dweomer in such a zone: See "Appraise".
     - Identify structure of zone: [terrain + weather] + 5.
   - Geography: Geography and geology.
 Including, know geography and geology of a region.
 Identify landmarks.
 Identify regional belonging of an entity from its outwards traits and behaviour.
   - History: Know the history of a region, item or civilisation.
 Know obscure historical events of significance.
 Know power structure of a country and know details of past and present rulers.
 Remember what you did two sessions ago if you forgot to make notes.